kk7ds/pynx584/README.rst

  # Set to true if your unit sends DD/MM dates instead of MM/DD
  euro_date_format = False

+ # Set To true if using binary protocol
+ # Defaults to False
+ # use_binary_protocol = True

+ # Length of idle time before sending heartbeat keep alive
+ # (This is useful with the NX590 as it disconnects idle connections in a
+ # short period of time)
+ # Defaults to 120 seconds
+ # idle_time_heartbeat_seconds = 20

  [email]
  fromaddr = security@foo.com
  smtphost = imap.foo.com